azagniotov/solr-lucene-analyzer-sudachi/README.md

 ```

 The above command does the following:
-1. Downloads a system dictionary `sudachi-dictionary-20230711-core` ZIP from AWS and unpacks it under the `/tmp/sudachi/`
+1. Downloads a system dictionary `sudachi-dictionary-<YYYYMMDD>-full.zip` (The `YYYYMMDD` is `20230927` as of Jan 15th, 2024) ZIP from AWS and unpacks it under the `<PROJECT_ROOT>/.sudachi/downloaded/` (if the ZIP has been downloaded earlier, the downloaded file will be reused)
+2. Unzips the content under the `/tmp/sudachi/system-dict/`
+3. Renames the downloaded `system_full.dic` to `system.dict`
-2. Copies the [user-dictionary/user_lexicon.csv](user-dictionary/user_lexicon.csv) under the `/tmp/sudachi/`.
+4. Copies the [user-dictionary/user_lexicon.csv](user-dictionary/user_lexicon.csv) under the `/tmp/sudachi/`.
 The CSV is used to create a User dictionary.
-Although user defined dictionary is not really needed here, this sets an example how to add user entries to a dictionary.
+Although user defined dictionary contains only two entries, this sets an example how to add user dictionary metadata entries.
-3. Builds a Sudachi user dictionary from the CSV under the `/tmp/sudachi/`
+5. Builds a Sudachi user dictionary `user_lexicon.dict` from the CSV and places it under the `/tmp/sudachi/system-dict`

+#### Changing local Sudachi dictionary location for runtime

+At runtime, the plugin expects the system and user dictionaries to be located at `/tmp/sudachi/system-dict/system.dict` and `/tmp/sudachi/user_lexicon.dict` respectively.

+But, their location in the local file system can be controlled via the ENV variables `SUDACHI_SYSTEM_DICT` and `SUDACHI_USER_DICT` respectively.

 [`Back to top`](#table-of-contents)